 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“And because sardines are more likely to be sustainably caught, they’re a safe choice for pregnant and nursing women.”
+“Since sardines are more likely to be sustainably caught, they’re a safe choice for pregnant and nursing women,” notes Zumpano.

-Not sure how to serve herring?
-“Try it chilled, with a light marinade of white wine vinegar, red onion and dill,” says Ms. Taylor.
+“Try it chilled, with a light marinade of white wine vinegar, red onion and dill,” says Zumpano.
 “Another popular option is to pair herring with mustard and dill.”

-“Try grilling or poaching mackerel to throw over a salad, or serve it with a side of grilled veggies,” she suggests.
+“Try grilling or poaching mackerel to throw over a salad, or serve it with a side of grilled veggies,” she notes.

 Meanwhile, think twice about ordering these popular fish or adding them to your grocery cart:

-“Sure, tilapia is a lean source of protein, but it lacks the omega-3 content of fatty fish like salmon, tuna, herring and sardines,” says Ms. Taylor.
+“Sure, tilapia is a lean source of protein, but it lacks the omega-3 content of fatty fish like salmon, tuna, herring and sardines,” says Zumpano.

 3. Imported catfish

-So if you love your catfish, choose farm-raised varieties from American waters.
-“Or try Asian carp, which has a similar taste,” she suggests.
+Catfish, which is 90% imported, often comes from contaminated waters and may contain dangerous chemicals and antibiotics.
+If you love your catfish, choose farm-raised varieties from American waters or try Asian carp, which has a similar taste.